4.2. Drugs used in psychoses and related disorders

 - For adults aged 18 years and above with an establised diagnosis of schizophrenia: use as a third-line treatment option where aripiprazole has been ineffective and weight gain and metabolic adverse effects are to be minimised.

-Restrictions: Restricted to initiation by consultant psychiatrist.
+Restricted to initiation by clinicians experienced in the treatment of psychosis.
 The injection is restricted to use when oral therapy is not suitable.
 CSM have advised that there is an increased risk of stroke in elderly patients with dementia treated with olanzapine.
 The long-acting injection (ZypAdhera) for maintenance treatment of schizophrenia has not been accepted for use by the SMC and is non-Formulary.

 Immediate-release tablets are Formulary for: